smartcontractkit/ea-framework-js/docs/github_workflows.md

 #### 3. Test

-This job runs the test suite for the application.
+This job runs the tests.

 #### 4. Code Coverage

-This job handles code coverage reports.
+This job generates code coverage report and saves it to `coverage-pr-{pr_number}` branch.
 Triggered after the `test` job has run successfully